 Merit Pay is awarded to Administrative Faculty members based on their contributions, accomplishments, and ongoing high levels of performance.
 The ability to earn Merit Pay serves as an incentive to perform well.
-A fundamental premise of an equitable Merit Pay system is that it is built upon a sound and valid performance management system, one that is perceived as being fair, equitable, measurable, and objective.
+A fundamental premise of an equitable Merit Pay system is that it is built upon a sound and valid performance management system, one that is perceived as being fair, measurable, and objective.

-Administrative Faculty who would otherwise be considered for Merit Pay will be considered ineligible if they fall into any of the following categories:
+A. Ineligibility: Administrative Faculty members are not be eligible for Merit Pay if they receive a rating of “satisfactory” or below in their annual evaluation review.
+In addition, Administrative Faculty who would otherwise be considered for Merit Pay will be ineligible if they fall into any of the following categories:

 B. Exclusions: The Administrative Faculty Merit Pay Policy does not apply to:

 Merit Pay salary increases will be awarded once annually.
 Merit Pay increases go into effect July 1 and first appear on August paychecks.
 This policy, the available Merit Pool, the number of shares to be distributed, and the value per share will be provided no later than July 1 of each year.